 Running Shoe Statistics

 Although ads may make it seem like you should change up your running shoes every time a new model releases, you probably only need to purchase a new pair every 500 miles or so, according to an August 2011 BMC Research Notes study.
-Next time you shop, keep the top running shoe brands of 2021 in mind, according to Runner's World (in alphabetical order):
+Next time you shop, keep the top running shoe brands (and their best shoes) of 2022 in mind, according to Runner's World (in alphabetical order):

 - Hoka One One